-The standards listedlisted below contain provisions which through their reference in this text constitute provisions of this standard.
+The standards listed below contain provisions which through their reference in this text constitute provisions of this standard.
 At the time of publication, the editions indicated were valid.
 All standards are subject to revision and parties to agreements based on this standard are encouraged to investigate the possibilities of applying the most recent editions of these standards: